googleapis/python-bigquery/docs/design/query-retries.md

 The ability to re-issue a query automatically was a [long](https://github.com/googleapis/google-cloud-python/issues/5555) [requested](https://github.com/googleapis/python-bigquery/issues/14) [feature](https://github.com/googleapis/python-bigquery/issues/539).
 As work ramped up on the SQLAlchemy connector, it became clear that this feature was necessary to keep the test suite, which issues hundreds of queries, from being [too flakey](https://github.com/googleapis/python-bigquery-sqlalchemy/issues?q=is%3Aissue+is%3Aclosed+author%3Aapp%2Fflaky-bot+sort%3Acreated-asc).

-This feature was difficult to implement.
+Retrying a query is not as simple as retrying a single API request.
 In many cases the client library does not "know" about a query job failure until it tries to fetch the query results.
-Eventually a [solution was found](https://github.com/googleapis/python-bigquery/pull/837), in which the client re-issues a query as it was originally issued only if the query job has failed for a retryable reason.
+To solve this, the [client re-issues a query](https://github.com/googleapis/python-bigquery/pull/837) as it was originally issued only if the query job has failed for a retryable reason.

 ### getQueryResults error behavior

 The client library uses [the jobs.getQueryResults REST API method](https://cloud.google.com/bigquery/docs/reference/rest/v2/jobs/getQueryResults) to wait for a query to finish.
 This REST API has a unique behavior in that it translates query job failures into HTTP error status codes.
 To disambiguate these error responses from one that may have occurred further up the REST API stack (such as from the Google load balancer), the client library inspects the error response body.

 When the error corresponds to a query job failure, BigQuery populates the "errors" array field, with the first element in the list corresponding to the error which directly caused the job failure.
 There are many [error response messages](https://cloud.google.com/bigquery/docs/error-messages), but only some of them indicate that re-issuing the query job may help.
-For example, if a query job fails due to "backendError" or "rateLimitExceeded", we know that the job did not successfully execute but not because the query text or some other parameter was incorrect.
+For example, if the job fails due to invalid query syntax, re-issuing the query won't help.
+If a query job fails due to "backendError" or "rateLimitExceeded", we know that the job did not successfully execute for some other reason.

 ## Detailed design